Answers to some Frequently Asked Questions:

 Farmers who own at least 7 acres of land dedicated to agricultural production and have a minimum of $10,000 gross sales.
 Non-farmers who rent their land to farmers can also qualify for the program.
 If you're renting your land to a farmer, you must have a signed rental agreement with the farmer to qualify for the program.

 No!
 Agricultural Assessment and Agricultural Districts are two separate programs.
-You must meet the criteria for land use and gross sales to qualify for the agricultural assessment.
+You must meet the criteria for land use and gross sales to qualify for the agricultural land value assessment.

 No!
 OCSWCD has the tax parcel and soil maps in their office so all you need to do is call them a (315) 736-3334 and provide your name, address, phone number, tax parcel ID number(s) and acreage for each parcel.